synthetiv/mollusk/README.md

 # mollusk
-## a lowish-contrast, beige-free color scheme for Vim
+## a beige-free color scheme for Vim

 Mollusk is a highly customized version of [Molokai](https://github.com/tomasr/molokai) by Tomas Restrepo.